-3 Beziau on the Logic of Paradox
+3. Beziau on the logic of paradox

 In his paper "Trivial Dialetheism and the Logic of Paradox", Beziau argues that the dialetheist who uses LP as a logic is committed to every contradiction being true, which, given that every proposition has a negation and the meaning of 'contradiction', entails that the dialetheist would be committed to trivialism (Definition 3).
-Consequently, given that the dialetheist doesn't wish to be committed to trivialism, LP simply doesn't adequately model the dialetheist's thesis - she requires a different logic.
+Consequently, given that the dialetheist does not wish to be committed to trivialism, LP simply does not adequately model the dialetheist's thesis-she requires a different logic.